LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Conclusions, Limitations, and Future Works

-We presented \Ours, an integrated task planning and skill learning framework.
-Through challenging manipulation tasks, we demonstrated that \Ours is effective at solving long-horizon tasks and generalizing the learned skills to new tasks and domains.
-Our idea of leveraging TAMP-style skill abstractions for RL-based skill learning allude to a number of open challenges.
+We introduced \Ours, an integrated task planning and skill learning framework that represents a virtuous-cycle system: It leverages the high-level reasoning ability and abstraction of a TAMP framework to facilitate the exploration and generalization of an RL skill learner, which in turn expands the capability of the overall system.
+Through challenging manipulation tasks in both simulation and the real world, we demonstrated that \Ours is effective at solving long-horizon tasks and generalizing to new tasks and domains.

+While empirically effective, our method does have a number of limitations.
 As we discussed in Sec.~\ref{ssec:background}, we assume access to a library of skill operators that serve as the basis for skill learning.
-Relatedly, our assumptions pertaining to skill-relevant state abstraction, although empirically effective, may not hold in certain cases (e.g. unintended consequences during exploration).
-A possible path to address both challenges is to learn skill operators with sparse transition models from experience~\cite{xia2018learning,pasula2007learning,silver2022inventing}.
+Relatedly, our assumptions for skill-relevant state abstraction, although effective, may not hold in certain cases (e.g. unintended consequences during exploration).
+A possible path to address both challenges is to learn skill operators with sparse transition models from unstructured experiences~\cite{silver2023inventing, silver2021learning}.
+Second, our skill learning process relies on the environment-provided dense reward function.
+RL algorithms that can better learn from sparse reward would allow \Ours to build a tighter connection with the symbolic space.
+Finally, in the real-world setting, \Ours is limited by the capability of the off-the-shelf perception algorithms.
+We plan to explore learning visuomotor control policies to make \Ours easier to deploy in the real world.